 - A lap tray and purchasing a small bed (pet beds are great!) to put on top of the tray in your lap to hold the baby

-- In order to reach in the crib and have more access, you can cut the legs to lower the height of the crib and have a crib that has a drop rail with a rounded edge for comfort when reaching for the infant.
+- To reach in the crib and have more access, you can cut the legs to lower the height of the crib, and have a crib that has a drop rail with a rounded edge for comfort when reaching for the infant and lifting the baby out.

 Triumph Foundation does not officially endorse any products or stores mentioned on this website.